Get

 Labrador Retrievers are intelligent animals, and as stated before, they are very receptive to their motivators.
 Most of the time, you’ll find your Labrador is motivated by food, and their favorite treat can help with your training efforts, not that it takes a long time to train most of them anyway.

 Because of their intelligence, Labradors will thrive when taught new tricks and tend to retain information and understand commands easily.
 However, because they have this intelligence, they need mental stimulation daily.
-If not, they have been known to display destructive behaviors.
+If not, they may develop destructive behaviors.

 Health

-Because the lovely Labrador is food orientated, they are prone to obesity which causes a whole host of health problems.
-They’re large dogs as well, which means they also suffer from potential hip dysplasia and patellar luxation, as well as cruciate ligament injuries when they go barreling down hills and jumping into ponds.
+Because the lovely Labrador is food-oriented, they are prone to obesity, which causes a whole host of health problems.
+They’re large dogs as well, which means they also suffer from potential hip dysplasia and elbow dysplasia, as well as cruciate ligament associated with ligament degeneration and excess body weight.

 Activity Level

-Labrador Retrievers need an hour to an hour and a half of activity each day to keep them happy and engaged and to burn off enough energy.
+Labrador Retrievers need about 1–2 hours of activity each day to keep them happy and engaged and to burn off enough energy.
 Because of their intelligence, they can easily get bored, which is why owners need to ensure that the active dogs are thoroughly engaged during the day and have enjoyed their time outside.

 Suitable For:

-The Labrador is suitable for any family who wants a loving, loyal, and devoted dog.
-Families with young children will delight in the friendly-faced Lab, but as with any dog, leaving young children unsupervised with them is never a good idea.
+The Labrador is suitable for any family that wants a loving, loyal, and devoted dog.
+Families with young children will delight in the friendly-faced Lab, but as with any dog, leaving young children unsupervised with it is never a good idea.

 Even the sweetest, most gentle canine can only understand so much, so it is sensible to supervise them at all times, even though your Labrador is much more likely to give them a big kiss on the face than anything else.
 Because they are large dogs, they can cause accidental problems with tiny children.

-Generally, labradors are the happiest, most calm, contented, and loving family dogs anyone could ask for, which is why they’re the most popular dog breed in America.
-The Labrador doesn’t need as much time spent with them as the Australian Shepherd does, and those who go out to work can keep a Labrador Retriever happy with toys at home.
+Generally, labradors are typically calm, contented, and loving family dogs anyone could ask for, which is why they’re among the most popular dog breeds in America.
+Those who go out to work can keep a Labrador Retriever happy with toys at home for short periods, provided their physical, mental, and social needs are met.
 But ultimately, ensuring they have all the love and attention they need is the best thing for them.

 divider dog faces oct 2024